-The undersigned, having duly received the Notice of Annual Meeting of Stockholders and the Proxy Statement, dated April 11, 2005, hereby appoints Joseph A. Boshart and Thomas C. Dircks as proxies (each with the power to act alone and with the power of substitution and revocation) to represent the undersigned and to vote, as designated below, all shares of Common Stock of Cross Country Healthcare, Inc. held of record by the undersigned on March 15, 2005, at the Annual Meeting of Stockholders to be held at 9:00 a.m.
-Eastern Daylight Time on Wednesday, May 11, 2005 at the offices of Proskauer Rose LLP, 1585 Broadway, New York, New York 10036-8299 and at any adjournments or postponements thereof.
+The undersigned, having duly received the Notice of Annual Meeting of Stockholders and the Proxy Statement, dated April 11, 2006, hereby appoints Joseph A. Boshart and Thomas C. Dircks as proxies (each with the power to act alone and with the power of substitution and revocation) to represent the undersigned and to vote, as designated below, all shares of Common Stock of Cross Country Healthcare, Inc. held of record by the undersigned on March 15, 2006, at the Annual Meeting of Stockholders to be held at 9:00 a.m.
+Eastern Time on Wednesday, May 10, 2006 at the offices of Proskauer Rose LLP, 1585 Broadway, New York, New York 10036-8299 and at any adjournments or postponements thereof.
 The undersigned hereby revokes any previous proxies with respect to the matters covered by this Proxy.

-CROSS COUNTRY HEALTHCARE, INC.'S BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE FOLLOWING PROPOSALS l.
-PROPOSAL TO ELECT NINE DIRECTORS FOR all nominees listed below (except as marked to the contrary) □ to vote for all nominees listed below □ C. Dircks, Eric T. Fry, M. Fazle Husain, Joseph Swedish and Joseph Trunfio dual, write that nominee's name on the space provided below.
-2. PROPOSAL TO APPROVE AND RATIFY THE APPOINTMENT OF ERNST & YOUNG LLP AS THE COMPAI 2005.
-Y'S INDEPENDENT REGISTERED ACCOUNTING FIRM FOR THE FISCAL YEAR ENDING DE ECEMBER 31, □ FOR □ AGA INST ABSTAIN 3.
-IN THEIR DISCRETION, THE PROXIES ARE AUTHORIZED TO VOTE UPON SUCH OTHER BUSINESS AS MAY PROPERLY COME BEFORE THE MEETING.
-(See re erse side) THIS PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED IN THE MANNER DIRECTED ON THE FOR ELECTION OF ALL NOMINEES FOR DIRECTO PROXY BY THE UNDERSIGNED STOCKHOLDER.
-IF NO DIRECTION IS MADE, THIS PROXY W R LISTED IN PROPOSAL 1 AND "FOR" PROPOSAL 2.
-VILL BE VOTED Dated:, 2005 Signature Signature Please sign exactly as names appear on this Proxy.
-Where shares are held by joint tenants, both should sign.
-If signing as attorney, executor, administrator, trustee or guardian, please give full title as such.
-If a corporation, please sign in full corporate name by president or other authorized person.
-If a partnership, please sign in partnership name by an authorized person.
-PLEASE MARK, SIGN, DATE AND RETURN THIS PROXY PROMPTLY USING THE ENCLOSED ENVELOPE.
+CROSS COUNTRY HEALTHCAI A VOTE "FOR RE, INC.'S BOARD OF DIRE R" THE FOLLOWING PROP PROPOSAL TO ELECT SIX DIRECTORS TERMS EXPIRING AT THE 2007 ANNUAL MEETING.
+FOR all nominees listed below (except as marked to the contrary) WITHHOLD AU to vote for all not ITHORITY ninees listed below □ Joseph A. Boshart, Emil Hensel, W. Lar INSTRUCTION: To withhold authority to vote for 2.
+PROPOSAL TO APPROVE AND RATIFY THE APP OINTMENT OF ERNST & YOUNG LLP AS IND EPENDENT REGISTERED A CCOUNTING FIRM FOR THE FISCAL YEAR END ING DECEMBER 31, 2006. □ FOR ☐ AGAINST □ ABSTAIN 3.
+IN THEIR DISCRETION, THE PROXIES ARE AUT HORIZED TO VOTE UPON SUCH OTHER BUSI INESS AS MAY PROPERLY C OME BEFORE THE MEETING.
+(See reverse side) THIS PROXY, WHEN PROPERLY EXECUTED , WILL BE VOTED IN THE MANNER DIRECTEE FOR ELECTION OF ALL NOMINEES FOR IDERSIGNED STOCKHOLDER.
+IF NO DIRECTION OSAL 1 AND "FOR" PROPOSAL 2.
+IS MADE, THIS PROXY WILL BE VOTE Dated: , 2006 - Signature - Signature sign.
+If signing as att corporation, please si please sign in partner s names appear on this Proxy.
+Where shares are held by ju orney, executor, administrator, trustee or guardian, please g gn in full corporate name by president or other authorized ship name by an authorized person.
+SIGN, DATE AND RETURN THIS PROXY PRO LOPE. give full title as such.
+If a person.
+If a partnership,